hinnaparwezuc/Senior-Design/User_Stories.md

 ## Elicitation and remaining validation

-This draft is based on the team's supplied requirements.
+This is based on the team's supplied requirements.
 No completed interviews, observations, surveys, or policy reviews are claimed.

-Before finalizing requirements, interview at least one CEAS student, one co-op advisor or workplace supervisor, and one UC IT representative about current workflows and pain points.
-Use a second technique, such as observing the current reflection workflow.
-Record actual findings in the design notebook or docs/elicitation/ and revise assumptions based on the evidence.